 Roblox offers you the following ways to earn Robux by creating content and experiences:

 - Creating and selling avatar items – Creators can create and sell accessories and clothes for avatars in the Roblox marketplace or in their own experiences.

 - Offering in-experience purchases – Developers can offer purchases in their experience, such as special abilities and accessories for people to purchase.

-- Having an engaging experience – Developers get extra Robux for simply building an engaging experience.
-Roblox calculates payout based on the share of time a premium subscriber spends in your experience.
-These engagement based payouts happen automatically, in addition to in-experience purchases, as a way to reward engaging experiences.
+- Having an engaging experience – Developers earn extra Robux for simply building an engaging experience.
+Roblox calculates an EBP payout based on the share of time a premium subscriber spends in your experience.
+These engagement based payouts happen automatically, as a way to reward engaging experiences, and are in addition to payouts based on in-experience purchases.

 - Creating and selling Studio assets and plugins – Developers can create and sell specialized tools and assets to the community such as models, meshes, and plugins.

 You can see your total Robux balance on the Developer Exchange page when signed into your account.
 When creating or selling anything on Roblox, you will receive a percent of every transaction you're a part of as follows: